-As our population ages and becomes more ill and frail, more Americans — actually one in five — find themselves in the role of caregiver.
+As our population ages and becomes more ill and frailer, more Americans — actually one in five — find themselves in the role of caregiver.
 Of the people who need care, two-thirds rely on care from family members, friends and neighbors.

-The assistance these caregivers provide ranges from:
+The assistance these caregivers provide might include:

-- Activities of daily living (hygiene, dressing, eating, toileting, shopping, housekeeping, managing finances, setting up appointments, preparing food, transportation, etc.)
+- Activities of daily living (hygiene, dressing, eating, toileting, shopping, housekeeping, managing finances, setting up appointments, preparing food, transportation, etc.).

-- More involved care (giving medications, tube feedings, physical therapy, monitoring behavior of a loved one with cognitive impairment, etc.)
+- More involved care (giving medications, tube feedings, physical therapy, monitoring behavior of a loved one with cognitive impairment, etc.).

-Not only is burnout an issue for caregivers, it also can be a safety concern for patients.
+Not only is burnout an issue for caregivers, but it also can be a safety concern for patients.
 If their caregiver is worn out, there may be no backup plan or person.